Slow Cooker Beef Machaca

-This homemade version skips the dehydrated beef since it can be hard to find but uses all the traditional flavors.
+This homemade version skips the dehydrated beef since it can be hard to find but uses all the same traditional flavors.
 It can be eaten in so many different ways, so make sure to make extra.
 You can always freeze it if you don’t finish it.
-You can even make a version with chicken things, like in this Chicken Machaca recipe.
+You can even make a version with chicken thighs, like in this Chicken Machaca recipe.

 We also love this authentic Beef Birria if you are looking for a Mexican beef dish with spicy, smoky flavors from dried chile peppers.